What is an Aspect?

 |30 degree||45 degree||72 degree||135 degree||150 degree|

-How the Aspects Work
+How Do Aspects Work?

 Conjunction – two or more planets that share the same relative point in the ecliptic circle or conjoined at a 0 degree angle or aspect within a 6 degree orb.
 Planets that conjunct are expected to blend together and when “friendly” to one another can blend together quite well.
 When considered “unfriendly” to one another they don’t blend as well.
 Even if they blend well or not, both positive and negative qualities can often be seen but influence will lean more toward one or the other depending on the person, the other aspects and the entire horoscope.

 Sextile – two or more planets that are 60 degrees away from one another and within a 4 degree orb.
-The sextile had been considered a minor positive aspect but many astrologers today view it as having more than a minor influence.
+The sextile had been considered a minor aspect but many astrologers today view it as having more than a minor influence.
 It usually occurs between two signs friendly to one another but any aspect could be an “out of sign” aspect.
 Sometimes an out of sign sextile, similar to an inconjunct “forces” two signs or planets to “get along” and work together but often without the stress.

 Square – two or more planets that are 90 degrees away from one another and within an 8 degree orb.
 The square had been considered the most “negative” aspect and all doom and gloom.
 Today’s astrologers recognize that squares provide challenges and problems that must be resolved, and by resolving the issue one can grow and improve their lot in life.
 In that sense, squares are a lot less negative and may even be positive since, like in the human body, a pain is a symptom that something is wrong and must be fixed.
 The signs and planets involved will often dictate how positive or negative the experience can be.

 A moon with no aspect to another planet is very vulnerable to planetary transits.
-They may be prone to emotional upheaval, upset and extreme vulnerability in their emotional life when a heavy planet comes around creating afflictions to the moon.
-Without another natal planetary contact to buffer the planet it’s more excessive qualities are stressed usually by sign and planetary symbology.
+The person then may be prone to emotional upheaval, upset and extreme vulnerability in their emotional life when a heavy planet comes around creating afflictions to the moon.
+Without another natal planetary contact to buffer the planet its more excessive qualities are stressed usually by sign and planetary symbology.
 E.g. A free-floating Mars in Gemini in the 3rd house could be excessively accident prone and vulnerable but also overly aggressive and flippant in communications and activities.
-Likely nothing would be finished ever as Mars and Gemini have nothing to focus on but each other and 3rd house matters.
+Likely nothing would be finished ever as Mars and Gemini would have nothing to focus on but each other and 3rd house matters.
 This could be a very troublesome free-floater to the native.